BorowiecK2018/Reflection/README.md

+# Reflection 11
+## 04/26/2018
+This week we all did bootstrap project where we basicly made a profile that describes our awards, what ranks we are our academic awards.
+I learned how to use windows ubuntu sever since I work on mac, which benifits me because I work on make so I dont have to tell Mr.Gold to upload all my downloads.
+I also learned more about my google friday project which will be a 2D html game that is simple but fun.
+Another thing we have learned this week would be how to use bootstrap made and import it to ubuntu and how to unzip and place the file.

+___

 # Reflection 10
 ## 04/20/2018
-This wee I've finished my pizza project I imported pictures of pizza sizes and toppings.
+This week I've finished my pizza project I imported pictures of pizza sizes and toppings.
 The pizza project was basicly a pizza ordering site that lets your order pizza from.
 This week i've also learned how to change the text font on the site.
 Another thing that I accomplished this week is I finnaly found how to use my resources and I relized I know how to do it better when someone doesn't tell me about.

 ___